Best blood pressure monitors

 Not as accurate

-If you're one of the 34% of Australian adults with high blood pressure or hypertension, twice-daily blood pressure readings can clue you in to trends over time—data that could help you prevent complications like a heart attack or stroke.
+If you're one of the 34% of Australian adults with high blood pressure or hypertension, twice-daily blood pressure readings can clue you in to trends over time—data that could help you prevent a heart attack or stroke.

 To make sure we recommended a sensitive, accurate, and easy-to-use blood pressure monitor, we educated ourselves about blood pressure measurement technology and read hundreds of user reviews across the web.
 Our verdict: the best blood pressure monitor for at-home use is the Omron JPN-500.